fawick/speedtest-resize/README.md

 So, what is to learn from that?
 While all of the currently existing pure-Go-language solutions do a pretty good job in generating good-looking thumbnails, they are much slower than the veteran dedicated image processing toolboxes.
-That is hardly suprising, given that both  ImageMagick and GraphicsMagick have been around for decades and have been optimized to work as efficient as possible.
+That is hardly surprising, given that both ImageMagick and GraphicsMagick have been around for decades and have been optimized to work as efficient as possible.
 Go and its image processing packages are still the new kids on the block, and while they work pretty neat for the occasional tweak of an image or two, I rather not use them as the default image processor in [gonagall](http://github.com/fawick/gonagall) yet.